Top 10 Attractions Of Varanasi

 Legend has it that Lord Brahma performed a sacrifice here, giving rise to its name The ghat is famed for the evening Ganga Aarti, a fiery, rhythmic ceremony that draws crowds nightly, best experienced on a boat ride along the Ganges

 Insider Tip: Book a variable-time sunrise or sunset boat journey, capturing the glowing ghats and spiritual rituals.
+Send Your queries and get Big Discounts

-3. Kashi Vishwanath Temple: Heart of Hindu Faith
+4. Kashi Vishwanath Temple: Heart of Hindu Faith

 Known for its golden spire, the Kashi Vishwanath Temple is a revered Jyotirlinga shrine for Lord Shiva .
-Rebuilt multiple times, its current form emerged in 1780 under Ahilyabai Holkar, with a recent corridor expansion in 2021 to enhance pilgrim access
+Rebuilt multiple times, its current form emerged in 1780 under Ahilyabai Holkar, with a recent corridor expansion in 2021 to enhance pilgrim access.

 Tip: Visit during Maha Shivaratri festival for the most electrifying atmosphere.

-4. Manikarnika Ghat: Where Moksha Begins
+5. Manikarnika Ghat: Where Moksha Begins

 Manikarnika Ghat is one of the holiest and oldest ghats in Varanasi, and holds profound spiritual and mythological significance in Hinduism.
 It is most famously known as the main cremation ghat in the city, where Hindus believe that death leads directly to moksha (liberation from the cycle of rebirth).